-10 ways for trans women to deal with dysphoria!
+10 tips for trans women

 Stress is one thing that no one in the world can truly avoid.
 From work deadlines to family issues to budgets, everyone faces stress in their daily life.
 However, most transgender people have the added stress of dysphoria, a distressed state arising from conflict between a person's gender identity and the sex the person has or was identified as having at birth.
 And unfortunately dysphoria can't usually be helped by a hot bath or a sweet treat.

 Sometimes it's the littlest things that make the biggest difference.
 Putting on a fresh coat of nail polish or try out a new eyeshadow can be the little kick needed to push through your dysphoria.
 And, if you're still not out of the closet, it's easy to wipe off later, or use neutral colors that people aren't likely to notice.
 Strengthening polish, for instance, gives the slightest shine which can even be covered up with a layer of matte clear, and can be brushed off as necessary.
 Even if it's all but invisible, the weight and thickness will still be a reminder that it's there.

 Grow your hair or use a wig

 If you haven't had the time to grow your hair out, you can't do so because you're not out of the closet yet, or you simply don't want to, a wig is a great tool.
 Whether you go for something that mimics your natural hair, or something bright and wild, the weight and feel of long hair as well as the look and the different styling options can really make you feel like the gorgeous woman you are.

 Read a book with a girl or woman as the main character

 Reading a book means getting into the head of the main character and seeing a world, fictional or real, through their eyes, their mind and their body.
 You can also watch a show or movie with a female focus for the same effect.

 If you've transitioned or are in the process, take a peek into the past